What Is a Home Improvement Personal Loan?

 > Pro Tip: If you’re struggling with overwhelming credit card debt, consider using a balance transfer personal loan to pay down your cards directly.

 If your home remodeling project doesn’t need to start right away, and you want to avoid taking on new debt, saving up the cash ahead of time is a great way to go.
 It’s as easy as setting up a special savings account and funding it monthly.
 By not taking on new debt, you’ll conserve your available credit, and keep your debt-to-income ratio in check.
 Plus you won’t have to worry about interest payments, or loan closing fees adding to your overall costs.

-When it comes to finding the best home improvement loan, shop around, do your research, and explore all your options.
+To find the best home improvement loan, it pays to shop around.
+This means doing your research and exploring your options.
 When you borrow responsibly—only taking on a loan you can afford to repay, and making all your payments on time—a personal loan can not only help you affordably finance major home repairs and improvements, but other big-ticket items.
 Weddings, moving expenses, funeral costs, medical bills, and consolidating credit card debt are other reasons to consider a personal loan.

-If a personal loan sounds like it might be a good fit for you, check your rate through LendingClub—with no impact to your credit score.1 Personal loans are available through LendingClub for as low as $1,000 all the way up to $40,000—and you could be approved in 24 hours and have the money in your bank account in as few as four days.2,3
+If a personal loan sounds like it might be a good fit for you, check your rate through LendingClub—with no impact to your credit score.1 Personal loans are available through LendingClub for as low as $1,000 all the way up to $40,000—and you could be approved in 24 hours and have the money in your bank account in as little as a few days.1,2

 Still have questions?
 Some of these commonly asked questions may provide the answer.